How to Use Stitch Markers in Crochet

 Stitch marker crochet will change your life.
 Learn the types of crochet markers and how to use them on your crochet projects!

 Ever wonder how to use stitch markers when it comes to your crochet projects?
 This How to Use Stitch Markers (for Crochet) page includes a crochet tutorial video and also includes the perfect outline of not only when you can use stitch markers, but also the different kinds you can use as well.

-This is a super helpful guide for crochet beginners that are looking to start more complex projects or those crocheters who have never tried to use them.
+This is a super helpful crochet stitch markers tutorial for beginners that are looking to start more complex projects or those crocheters who have never tried to use them.
 Stitch markers have a fantastic number of uses so learning how to use them can be super beneficial in your next crochet project!

 Why use stitch markers?
 Why do you need stitch markers?
 Stitch markers are optional but they are incredibly helpful when crocheting certain projects.
 Using them keeps you organized, on track, and prepared for the next step.